 This is another tip that you probably just roll your eyes at.
 Who has time to read a car’s entire manual?!
 And Rodgers even acknowledges this: “Drivers also need to read the car manual.
 Nobody ever does, but there are actually many useful tips in it,” he says.
 “If you read your car manual, you’ll have a better idea of what to do and what not to do, as well as what to check and what to change regularly. ”

 Here are 20 secrets your mechanic won’t tell you.

 Altering factory settings

 If it ain’t broke, don’t fix it.
 This is Darryl Keckler, Service Director at Wilson County Motors’ advice when he tells people not to add anything to their cars that will alter the factory settings.
-This can include everything from “a computer chip to increase power” to widgets supposedly offering better fuel economy to a security system or remote starting feature that will mess with the factory settings.
+This can include everything from “a computer chip to increase power” to widgets supposedly offering better fuel economy to anti-theft devices or remote starting features that will mess with the factory settings.
 You bought a car because you preferred that car, so don’t go Frankenstein-ing it with features that it doesn’t have.